uxillary/uxillary/README.md

 # Yo 😎

 I'm Adam, a creative digital/ web developer based in Scotland.
-- 🔭 Currently working on my portfolio website & other solo projects.
+- 🔭 Currently working on solo projects & rebuilding portfolio.
-- 🌱 Exploring new paths in multimedia including branding, photography & video editing.
+- 🌱 Exploring new paths in multimedia including branding, photography, video & sound editing.
 - 🖥️ Rediscovering my programming roots and bringing new energy to old projects, motivation for new.
-- 💬 Feel free to ask about upcoming projects for collaborations/ hackathons.
+- 💬 Feel free to ask about upcoming projects for collaborations and hackathons.

 <p align="center">
   <a href="https://adamj.link">